-HC #5: Increase in Resident Mo obility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
 0 10 10 represent the STAR/RISE programs.
 Mentor p rogram referrals cannot l be forecasted.
-SS #1: Increase in Household I ncome Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Average earned income of households affected by this policy in dollars (increase). \$18,200 average earned income of participants \$13,000 SS #3: Increase in Positive Outcomes in En nployment Status k Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Employed Full-Time 10 participants 6 100% of participants 60% Enrolled in a Job Training Program 0 participants 2 0% of participants 20% Enrolled in an Education Program 0 participants 2 0% of participants 20% Represents participants in the STAR/RISE progra employed and maintain employment as a condition required to either obtain a new job or enroll in an of participation; howeve r, in the event they lose employmen t, they will be SS #5: Households Ass sisted by Services that Ind crease Self-Suffici ency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households receiving services aimed to increase self-sufficiency (increase).
-0 10 SS #6: Reducing Per Un nit Subsidy Costs for Par ticipating Househo olds Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Average amount of Section 8 and/or 9 subsidy per household affected by this policy in dollars (decrease). \$430 upon implementation (2 participants) \$750 Represents STAR/RISE program participants only y.
+SS #3: Increase in Positive Outcomes in Employment Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Employed Full-Time 10 participants 6 60% Enrolled in a Job Training Program 0 participants 2 0% of participants 20% Enrolled in an Education Program 0 participants 2 0% of participants 20%

+Represents participants in the STAR/RISE programs only.
+All participants in the STAR/RISE programs are required to be employed and maintain employment as a condition of participation; however, in the event they lose employment, they will be required to either obtain a new job or enroll in an educational or job training program as a condition of participation.
+SS #5: Households Assisted by Services that Increase Self-Sufficiency